An emerging movement seeking the

 ||

-A gathering for theologians, pastors, activists and others to develop the insights of mimetic theory toward the formation of a Christian theology and practice of peace.
+A gathering for all Christians, theologians, pastors, activists and others, to develop the insights of mimetic anthropology toward the formation of a theology, community and practice of peace.